-Quantity harvested - The units of measure on the report form are those most commonly used in your state.
+Quantity hervested - The units of measure on the report form are those most commonly used in your state.
 If you use a different unit of measure, please convert your figure for quantity harvested to the unit requested.
-If the harvest was incomplete by December 31, 1982, please estimate the total quantity harvested or to be harvested.
+If the harvest was incomplete by December 31, 1982, please estimate the total quantity was incomplete by December harvested or to be harvested.

-Crop Irrigation - For each crop irrigated, report number of acres irrigated.
+Crop irrigation - For each crop irrigated, report number of acres irrigated.
 Irrigation is defined as land watered by artificial or controlled means - sprinklers, furrows or ditches, spreader dikes, purposeful flooding, etc. Include acres that received supplemental, partial, and preplant irrigation.
 For any crop not irrigated, leave "Acres irrigated" blank.